 This study relies on a rolling cross-sectional (RCS) survey of adult social media users recruited via Qualtrics online panel from the United States.
 To align survey responses with the news cycle, the survey was administered in 17 sampling frames of 3-4 days each (with Saturday/Sunday counted as one day).
 In each sampling frame, we embedded a screenshot of the most popular news articles circulating on Facebook over the previous three days with source cues edited out of the image.

 To identify popular news articles, the authors selected the top 25 news organizations on Facebook for the previous three months based on NewsWhip rankings.
 The top two highest performing articles based on engagement metrics were then collected using Brandwatch and validated with CrowdTangle.
 Because most of the stories came from a single news organization (Fox News), we also included the most popular story from any other (non-Fox) news organization and randomized which story a respondent saw.
 Respondents were told the story had been “recently circulating on Facebook”—a true statement.
 Finally, we developed several cued recall measures based on this method.
 We did not collect personal information or access social media accounts.
-Embedding articles into an RCS design affords us the ability to more closely survey responses to content circulating during the election cycle (De Vreese et al., 2017).
+Embedding articles into an RCS design affords us the ability to more closely link survey responses to content circulating during the election cycle (De Vreese et al., 2017).

 Sample and Data